-If you are visiting Tyneside for the Great North Run weekend next month then you may find this comprehensive guide to the Tyne & Wear Metro for the Great North Run weekend useful…
+If you are staying with us next weekend for the Great North Run then you may find this comprehensive guide to the Tyne & Wear Metro for the Great North Run weekend useful…

 The official travel advice for the Great North Run is as follows…

 With road closures as well as limited parking, public transport is the best way to get to or from the Great North Run for both runners and spectators.
 There will be extra bus services, Tyne & Wear Metro trains and ferry trips throughout the day to help you get around as quickly and easily as possible.

 Travelling to the race start.
 The race start is about a 15 minute walk from Haymarket in Newcastle upon Tyne city centre.
 There is a Metro station and bus station at Haymarket, as well as buses going to nearby Eldon Square bus station and many on-street bus stops.

 Shuttle bus services will also be running to Haymarket (St Mary’s Place and Percy Street) and Barras Bridge from the finish area in South Shields – see the race start map for details.
 Parking is free all day on Sundays at the Metro stations marked with a “P” on the Metro map (except at Heworth, which is £1.20 all day).

 Metro trains, buses and traffic will be extremely busy, so please leave plenty of time to get to the race start.